noaa-pifsc/StudentOpportunities/README.md

 `index.Rmd` is the main landing page and "Upcoming events" tab in the header
 `cohorts.Rmd` is the "Cohorts" tab
 `resources.Rmd` is the "Resources" tab
-`highlights.Rmd` is the Highlights tab
+`highlights.Rmd` is the "Highlights" tab

 If you want to add additional tabs, you can create an RMarkdown file (.Rmd) for them.
 You'll also need to add the tab to the `_site.yml` file following the convention of the other page elements.

-Once you've made edits to the Rmarkdown files, click the knit button at the top of the editor in RStudio: ![blue ball of yarn with a knitting needle and the word knit](images/Knit.png)
+Once you've made edits to the Rmarkdown file(s), click the knit button at the top of the editor in RStudio: ![blue ball of yarn with a knitting needle and the word knit](images/Knit.png)
 This will do three things:
 1. open a preview of the webpage you edited (handy for double-checking your edit before it goes live)
 2. create an updated version (or a new version if this the first time you've knit the file) of the synonymous HTML file in the `docs` folder of this repo
 3. update the `sitemap.xml` file in the `docs` folder.
 **You can edit and knit as much as you need without actually changing the GitHub Page.**

 To update the GitHub Page you need to push your changes to GitHub.
 This moves them